flybywiresim/aircraft/docs/a320-simvars.md

 - A32NX_FIRE_BUTTON_APU
     - Bool
-    - Indicates if the APU fire button is released
+    - Indicates if the APU fire button is RELEASED

  - A32NX_RMP_L_TOGGLE_SWITCH
     - Boolean